Wayfair officials, Wilmette trustees talk timeline for Edens Plaza anchor store

 “We’re doing this differently given the prominence of this project, that it’s the single-largest piece of retail space we have in our community by far,” he said.
 “It’s at the entrance to our community and it’s also in our shopping center that is our largest sales tax driver.”

-According to design plans, Wayfair’s buildout will swallow and close four current Edens Plaza businesses — Starbucks, Men’s Wearhouse and Tux, GNC and H Marion Framing Studio.
+According to design plans, Wayfair’s buildout will swallow four current Edens Plaza storefronts — Starbucks, Men’s Wearhouse and Tux, GNC and H Marion Framing Studio.

 Karen McKibbin, Wayfair’s head of physical retail, spoke about what will make the store a unique experience for shoppers.
 She said Wayfair will be based around a “neighborhood concept,” and have “a center market area; there’ll be a definite traffic pattern.
 It’ll be two levels.”